Sn3akySqu1d/Squidboard/Journal.md

-Total hours spent: ~34.5 hours
+Total hours spent designing: ~34.5 hours
+Total hours spent building: ~8 hours

 # Day 1 (8/7) ~8 hours
 After spending some time researching different keyboard layouts and keycaps I decided on a 60% ANSI layout based a bit on my laptop keyboardo mainly for cost and simplicity reasons as this is my first time designing a keyboard.